loggly/log4net-loggly/README.md

     </log4net>
 ```

-<strong>Note: Your application will not be able to read configurations from this App.config file until you do the following-</strong>
+<strong>Note: If you are using Visual Studio 2017 IDE then your application will not be able to read configurations from this App.config file until you do the following-</strong>

 - Right click on your <strong>App.config</strong> file from Solution Explorer, go to <strong>Properties</strong> and select the <strong>Copy to Output Directory</strong> to <strong>Copy always</strong>, click Apply and hit the OK button.

+ If you are using <strong>Visual Studio Code</strong> then you don't need to do the extra settings for App.config file.

 - As compare to .NET Frameworks, in .NET Core you don't need any AssemblyInfo.cs file to add the below code in-